dsgrid/dsgrid/emr/README.md

 The `launch_emr.py` script can be used launch an EMR cluster under the ds-grid account.
 It should take about 10 minutes to initialize the cluster for the first time.
 The `emr_config.yml` file holds all the required configurations to launch new clusters.
 The most notable option is the `ssh_keys` which is required to open a ssh-tunnel between EMR and localhost.
 This key can be obtained [here](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs:).
+If you name your key `<USER>-dsgrid` then you should not have to change the file.

 ## AWS Credentials
 You will also need a `credentials` folder containing a `config` and `credentials` file with the proper aws keys under a `nrel-aws-dsgrid` profile.